15 Personality Traits That Become More Important the Older You Get

 Envato Elements

-The ability to put yourself in someone else’s shoes becomes more important as life throws more and more curveballs your way.
-Whether it’s understanding a friend’s divorce, a colleague’s work stress, or your partner’s midlife crisis, empathy helps you navigate these situations a lot more easily.
-You don’t need to fix people’s problems, but you want to make sure they feel heard and understood.
+The ability to put yourself in someone else’s shoes becomes vital as life throws more curveballs your way.
+Whether it’s understanding a friend’s divorce, a colleague’s work stress, or your partner’s midlife crisis, empathy helps you navigate these situations without making them about you.
+You don’t always need to fix people’s problems, but you want to make sure they feel heard and understood.
+It’s about being a safe harbour for people when things get a bit messy.

 3. Patience stops being a virtue and becomes a necessity.